 “I was fortunate to have some really superb professors in fields that, unlikely as it seems on the surface, ended up having some relevance to what we were doing with this book,” he says, referencing classes with Professor Emeritus Robert Johnson and Professors Thomas Lahusen, Lynne Viola and Andres Kasekamp that had a positive impact on this work.
 Harvey also benefitted from student financial support at U of T including the Edith M. Waters Bursary, Alayne and Kenneth Christie Award and Woodsworth College Grant.

 “Lahusen was writing about cultural history, and we were writing about cultural history with Tomorrow,” says Harvey.
-“Robert Johnson and Lynn Viola were both superb in terms of teaching me about archives and the importance of primary sources.
+“Robert Johnson and Lynne Viola were both superb in terms of teaching me about archives and the importance of primary sources.
 These classes gave me respect for the idea of maintaining provenance and retaining the integrity of what you’re dealing with.
 That certainly went into my part in making this book.”

 Documenting punk rock has always been important to Harvey.
 In the 1980s, he interviewed bands and covered gigs for his fanzine, a do-it-yourself, cut-and-paste publication popular in the 1980s punk scene.
 Since 1998, he has re-issued rare Canadian punk records through his own label, Ugly Pop Records.
 He joined Tomorrow is Too Late when research and writing was already underway by co-authors Shawn Chirrey, who earned his master of health science from U of T in 1998, and musician Derek Emerson.